sam02-uni/E-AGLE-Tonsi-IT-automation-Task1/README.md

 Follow the official installation guide:
 https://nocodb.com/docs/self-hosting/installation/docker-compose

-You can find an API documentation for NocoDB at the following [link](https://nocodb.com/apis/v2/data)
+You can find an additional API documentation for NocoDB at the following [link](https://nocodb.com/apis/v2/data)

 ---